 Mushroom Bay is very popular and mostly lined with hotels, restaurants and tour agencies.
 The beach is packed with boats, so head out to the far end, on the right side, for a much nicer and secluded spot.

+One of the best things to do in Nusa Lembongan is hanging out on Dream Beach.
 Dream Beach is a small stretch of white sand beach surrounded by cliffs and hidden caves.
 The beach is usually less crowded than Mushroom Bay.
 Most people from day tours come here to only visit the viewpoint above the cliffs.

 At the parking lot, you’ll find a swing with the Dream Beach sign where you can get the classic shot.
 It’s usually crowded, so you can just skip it if you wish and take the stairs on the left to go down to the beach.
 Go during high tide for better swimming conditions.